bswaby/Touchpoint/README.md

 Exports event or class registration data in structured formats.

 ### 📝 [TaskNote Activity Dashboard](https://github.com/bswaby/Touchpoint/tree/main/TPxi/TaskNote%20Activity%20Dashboard)
 I developed this to understand TaskNote activity, who has open assignments, keyword trends, and more.
-We are week in some of these areas and this is proving to help us develope and monitor our processes.
+Believe it or not, we are weak in digital process for Touchpoint items, so this is a stepping stone for me to start to monitor and understand what we are currently doing.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.